obsidiansystems/obelisk-systemd/README.md

 #### NixOS Configuration

 Now in your `configuration.nix`, you can import the system systemd module and specify your app configuration.
-See [common/default.nix](common/default.nix) and [system/default.nix](system/default.nix) for an explanation of the options:
+For documentation of all of the module options, see [module-options.md](./module-options.md).

 ```nix
 { config, lib, pkgs, ... }: